VEuPathDB/puppet-irods/README.md

 ### Usage

-The desired iadmin commands are specified in the hiera `irods::iadmin` array of hashes.
+The desired iadmin commands are specified in the hiera `irods::icommands` array of hashes.
 Each hash must have an `exec` key for the iadmin subcommand.
 Additional keys are provided as specific arguments for the subcommand.
 The iadmin commands are invoked in array order.
-The `exec` key maps to a Puppet define type in the `irods::lib::iadmin` namespace that controls the iadmin command.
-For example, `exec: mkresc` maps to the `irods::lib::iadmin::mkresc` Puppet define type.
+The `exec` key maps to a Puppet define type in the `irods::lib::icommands` namespace that controls the iadmin command.
+For example, `exec: mkresc` maps to the `irods::lib::icommands::mkresc` Puppet define type.
 The subcommand argument keys must match the parameter names in the define type.

-    irods::iadmin:
+    irods::icommands:
       - exec: mkresc
         resc: data_7k_001
         type: unixfilesystem